 How to Block Quote Guide For Students

-You must have seen at least one block quote example as a student looking through your textbook or when browsing through numerous publications for some research project.
+You must have seen at least one block quote example as a student looking through your textbook or browsing numerous publications for some research project.
 A block quote can be defined as a long quotation that always appears on a new line of text with an indent.
 It aims to create a separate block of text because of its exceptional length.
-Learning how to block quote, remember that quotation marks are not used for block quote citations.
-In the majority of cases, a block quote is necessary when your target text is about 40 words and requires complete citing.
+Learning how to block quotes, remember that quotation marks are not used for block quote citations.
+A block quote is usually necessary when your target text is about 40 words and requires complete citing.
 Do you need help with research proposals?
 Order your research proposal writing services today!

 When Block Quotes Must Be Used

 According to academic writing rules, block quotations must be used only if your text is longer than 40 words (precisely for APA) or more than four lines if you use MLA format.
 All these lines must be double-spaced.
 No extra space is added before or after what you place as a block quote.
-The rules may differ for certain formats regarding length, yet starting from the new line with 0.5 inches indent is obligatory for most styles.
+The rules may differ for certain length formats, but starting from the new line with a 0.5-inch indent is obligatory for most styles.

 Let’s continue by learning when NOT to place a block quote or when it should be avoided: